hedyHe/Caf4AV/README.md

 ### Datasets
 The input to Caf4AV is a attribute value list in an Open KB.
-After Caf4av, all values under an attribute will be divided into three groups: *error_vs*, *clusters*, *single_vs*.
+After Caf4av, all values under an attribute will be divided into three groups: *clusters*, *single_vs*, *error_vs*.
 An example is shown below:

 ```json
 {